 There are no charges for placing standard orders such as stops and limit orders.

 There is a charge for placing guaranteed stop loss orders (GSLO) upon execution.
 GSLOs are not available on all financial markets, and information on charges and available markets can be found within the markets information sheets on your trading platform.

 Learn more about our risk management tools.

-How are overnight funding fee calculated for forex (FX)?
+How are overnight financing fees calculated for forex (FX)?

-Should you hold a position overnight, there will be an overnight funding adjustment.
-We use swap points to calculate the daily overnight funding adjustment amount for currency pairs.
-Note that on positions held overnight on Wednesdays, three days are charged to cover overnight funding over the weekend.
+Should you hold a position overnight, there will be an overnight financing adjustment.
+We use swap points to calculate the daily overnight financing adjustment amount for currency pairs.
+Note that on positions held overnight on Wednesdays, three days are charged to cover overnight financing over the weekend.

 We run an end-of-day process where all positions held open during that time will be debited/credited.
 Traders who hold long positions will be credited/debited by –1 x notional amount x swap points unit quote currency, while short positions will be debited/credited by notional amount x swap points in unit quote currency.

 For EUR/USD, if swap rates were 0.817/1.28, on a long position of €10,000 you would be charged $1.28 to hold the position overnight.